pactflow/pact-protobuf-plugin/README.md

 If the plugin is going to run in an environment that does not allow automatic downloading of files, then you can do any of the following:

 1. Download the protoc archive and place it in the plugin installation directory.
+It will need to be the correct version and operating system/architecture.
+2. Download the protoc archive and unpack it into the plugin installation directory.
+It will need to be in a `protoc` directory.
+Do this if the current version is not supported for your operating system/architecture.
-2. Change the `downloadUrl` entry in the plugin manifest to point to a location that the file can be downloaded from.
+3. Change the `downloadUrl` entry in the plugin manifest to point to a location that the file can be downloaded from.
-3. Install the correct version of the protoc compiler as an operating system package.
+4. Install the correct version of the protoc compiler as an operating system package.
+It must then be on the executable path when the plugin runs.
+For instance, for Alpine Linux this will need to be done as the downloaded versions will not work.

 ## Supported features

+The plugin currently supports proto3 formatted messages and service calls.

+It supports the following:
+* Scalar fields (Double, Float, Int64, Uint64, Int32, Uint32, Fixed64, Fixed32, Bool, Sfixed32, Sfixed64, Sint32, Sint64).
+* Variable length fields (String, Bytes).
+* Enum fields.
+* Embedded messages.
+* Map fields (with a string key).
+* Repeated fields.
+* Service method calls (requires mocking of gRPC methods as gRPC is not currently supported).

 ## Unsupported features

+The following features are currently unsupported, but will be supported in a later release:
+* oneOf fields.
+* default values for fields.
+* packed fields.
+* required fields.
+* gRPC service calls (gRPC mock server).
+* Testing/verifying options.

+The following features will not be supported by this plugin:
+* proto2
+* Groups

+The following features may be supported in a future release, but are not currently planned to be supported:
+* Map fields where the key is not a string

 ## Using the plugin